 Centuries cooped up on fishing vessels with their owners has turned the once stoic work-hound into an affection seeking ball of fluff.

-These dogs really enjoy the attention of their families and need to be close to their people as often as possible.
+Portuguese Water Dogs really enjoy the attention of their families and need to be close to their people as often as possible.
 They don’t do well being left at home alone for long periods and will seek out anyone, including strangers to dote on them.

 >>>Dealing with a clingy fido?
 Here are some tips to fight separation anxiety.